 - Login to internal.vpn.wmich.edu/ (internal/on-campus) or vpn.wmich.edu/ (remote/off-campus) and you will be prompted to enroll a device for two-factor authentication.

 - Click Start setup to begin enrolling your device.

 - Choose Mobile Phone when asked which type of device you are adding.
 Click Continue.

 - Select your country from the drop-down list and type your phone number.
 Use the number of your smartphone that you would like to use for two-factor authentication.
 If you're enrolling a tablet you aren't prompted to enter a phone number.
 Click Continue.

 - Choose your device's operating system and click Continue.

 - Install Duo Mobile.
 Duo Mobile is an app that runs on your smartphone and helps you authenticate quickly and easily.
-Without it you'll still be able to log in using a text message, but for the best experience we recommend that you use Duo Mobile.
 Click I have Duo Mobile Installed.

 - Activate Duo Mobile.
 On iPhone, Android, and Windows Phone activate Duo Mobile by scanning the barcode with the app's built-in barcode scanner.
 The Continue button is clickable after you scan the barcode successfully.

 - Configure Device Options (optional): If this is the device you'll use most often with two-factor authentication then we recommend you enable automatic push requests by clicking the When I log in: drop -down and changing the setting to Automatically send this device a Duo Push and click Save.